QuaCaTeam/quaca/docs/development.md

 # Ideas

 * make an applet where the user enters systems parameters in unit of their choice (e.g. the height $z_a$ in nanometers) and gets a ready to use `.ini` file with the right units for QuaCa
+* assertions in ALL constructors to reflect right domain of parameters